BVE-Reborn/bve-reborn-archive/docs/development/structure.md

 # Dependencies {#dev-structure-dependencies}

 We use many different dependencies, which are all held in the dependencies folder as submodules.
-There is currently a single binary dependency - boost - which can be built by the dependency building script.
-See more at \ref dev-building.

-## Binary

-All binary dependencies are handled by `dependencies/binary.cmake`

-- [boost::optional](https://www.boost.org/doc/libs/1_64_0/libs/optional/doc/html/index.html) - Represents the possibility of a value.
-Used for places where a value not being set is acceptable.
-- [boost::filesystem](https://www.boost.org/doc/libs/1_64_0/libs/filesystem/doc/index.htm) - Provides for many helpful functions for interacting with the filesystem in a sane way.
-Almost identical to the C++17 library [std::filesystem](https://en.cppreference.com/w/cpp/filesystem).
-- [boost::regex](https://en.cppreference.com/w/cpp/regex) - Almost identical to std::regex but with a consistent, faster implementation.
-Use the std::regex documentation.

 ## Submodules